Elektroarzt/simplebus2-mqtt-bridge/README.md

- SimpleBus/EntryDoor          | ON                     | bell rings on entry door of building SimpleBus/Reboot             | ON                     | bridge has booted and is listening SimpleBus/RingToOpenStatus   | ON / OFF               | 'ring to open' status is on or off
+ SimpleBus/EntryDoor          | ON                     | bell rings on entry door of building SimpleBus/Reboot             | ON                     | bridge has booted and is listening SimpleBus/RingToOpenStatus   | ON / OFF               | 'ring to open' status is on or off SimpleBus/EntryDoorOpened    | ON                     | is sent if 'ring to open' function opened the door automatically

 **Subscribed topics**